 First time traveling to Gyeongju?

 Once the capital of the ancient kingdom of Silla, Gyeongju stands as a city with a rich history of the thousand-year-old Silla Kingdom today.
 Known as ‘museum without walls‘, the historic city of Gyeongju offers bountiful UNESCO-designated sites and national treasures.

 For those traveling on a budget, there is a city tour bus in Gyeongju, which takes you around the major historical destinations on two different courses.

-For those who want to visit Gyeongju from Busan, Trazy offers the following tours.
+For those who want to visit Gyeongju from Busan, Trazy offers the following tours all year round.